JEETHU-MARIAM/OS_CPU_SCHEDULING_ALGORITHMS/README.md

-Implementation of cpu scheduling algorithms - fcfs ,sjf ,priority and round robin usinh c language
+Implementation of cpu scheduling algorithms - fcfs ,sjf ,priority and round robin using c language